redecentralize/alternative-internet/README.md

 ## A

+### Ampify

+[Ampify](http://ampify.net/) is an open source, decentralised, social platform.
+It is intended as a successor to the Open Web and as a replacement for closed platforms like iOS and Facebook by providing a web application framework to create social apps on top of a secure, decentralised core.

 ### AnoNet

 [AnoNet](http://wiki.ucis.nl/Anonet) is a decentralized friend-to-friend network built using VPNs and software BGP routers. anoNet works by making it difficult to learn the identities of others on the network allowing them to anonymously host IPv4 and IPv6 services)